 This will help you build muscle and while it might not necessarily make you look bigger, you’ll be heavier and stronger.

 And whatever you do, if people try to advise you to just laze around and eat hamburgers all day, ignore them.
-They’re idiots.posted over 4 years ago
+They’re idiots.posted about 5 years ago

 Definitely try strength training, it can make a big difference in appearance (and strength, obviously :])

 You could also try adding protein shakes or snacks between meals…

 I have two super super skinny friends (think stick like) who eat more than anyone but still want to gain weight…regardless of what they ate they didn’t see a difference in themselves until they started exercising regularly…and then they saw muscle right away, because they’re so thin.
 It’s not like they got huge, but instead of self described “anorexic” arms and “chicken” legs, they both felt stronger and better about themselves. :)posted about 5 years ago

 10 points - Become a fan

 5 points - Vote her photos into the Style Gallery